Support Desk

 In this article, we explain why transactions without matches (white lines) appear in the Missing Transactions Report.

-The main reason for entries with white lines is missing deposits and withdrawals.
+The main reason for entries with white lines are missing deposits and withdrawals.

 For example, if 1 BTC was purchased on Kraken and then sent to Binance, both the withdrawal from Kraken and the deposit to Binance must be imported into CoinTracking.